NCAR/obs2ioda/README.md

 # obs2ioda

-### To convert NCEP PREPBUFR/BUFR files and Himawari Standard Data FLDK files to ioda-v1 or ioda-v2 format.
+### To convert NCEP PREPBUFR/BUFR files and Himawari Standard Data FLDK files to ioda-v3 format.

 ### To convert GOES-ABI netCDF to ioda-v1 format.